Gauge and diffeomorphism invariance from quantum information principles: Entanglement and magic-state generation in gluon and graviton scattering

 We are interested only in the generation of entanglement and magic, not in its possible transformation or conservation.
 Therefore, we restrict the initial state to be a product state of the polarizations.

+To analyze entanglement, we us the concurrence $\Delta$ as the figure of merit.
 For gluons, entanglement is only generated when the initial polarizations are opposite:

 and similarly for initial $LR$.
-MaxEnt is achieved when $t$ and $u$ channels are indistinguishable, i.e. $\theta_{COM}=\pi/2$ and independent of the color charge.
+MaxEnt is achieved when $t$ and $u$ channels are indistinguishable, i.e. the center of mass frame angle is $\theta_{COM}=\pi/2$ and independent of the color charge.
 Remarkably, any channel can generate some amount of entanglement by its own, but all of them are necessary to achieve the maximum.

-The magic in gluon scattering is only non-zero when the initial polarizations are opposite.
+To quantify the magic, we use the stabilizer Renyi entropy of degree 2 $M_{2}$ (see Methods sections for details).
+The magic-state resources in gluon scattering is only non-zero when the initial polarizations are opposite.
 It takes the form

 Its maximum value is achieved at $M_{2}^{max} = \log(4/3) \sim 0.288$ when for a center of mass frame angle $\theta_{COM} \sim 1.35$.

 Similarly for gravitons, only opposite polarizations can generate entanglement,